seud0nym/tch-static/.github/README.md

 ## Configuring opkg

+### /etc/opkg.conf

-The `/etc/opkg.conf` file must contain the architecture for your device. e.g. for a 32 bit Technicolor device, it will look something like this:
+The `/etc/opkg.conf` file must contain the architecture for your device.

+#### 32 bit ARM Cortex-A9 Devices

+Example for a 32 bit Technicolor device such as the Telstra Smart Modem Gen 2 and earlier generation devices:

 ```
 dest root /
 dest ram /tmp